 With regard to the market price risk, OMV Petrom is naturally exposed to the price-driven volatility of cash flows generated by production, refining, and marketing activities associated with crude oil, oil products, gas, and electricity.
 Market risk has core strategic importance within OMV Petrom’s risk profile and liquidity.
 The market price risks of OMV Petrom commodities are closely analyzed, quantified, and evaluated.
 In terms of foreign exchange risk management, OMV Petrom is essentially exposed to the volatility of RON against USD and EUR.
 The effect of foreign exchange risk on cash flows is regularly monitored.

 From a long-term sustainability perspective, a strategic risk assessment process is in place, on the one hand, to capture the executive management’s perspective of the risk environment across a long-time horizon and, on the other hand, develop risk mitigation plans and monitor implementation of defined actions.
-The strategic risks refer to both externally and internally driven risks (e.g., oil and gas market volatility, climate change, political, regulatory, human capital, technology and innovation).
+The strategic risks refer to both externally and internally driven risks (e.g., climate change, regional gas growth, traditional business, political & regulatory, and human capital & communities).
 An annual strategic risk assessment ensures a robust revalidation of identified risks.
-It captures new developments or provides updated information on the operating environment and industry trends, and thereby has a positive impact on the Company’s ability to achieve its objective.
+It captures new developments or provides updated information on the operating environment and industry trends, and thereby has a positive impact on the Company’s ability to achieve its strategic objective.

 The universe of our strategic risks